 Audiovisual means can add an important dimension to ethnographic research, and add new dimensions to observation and interviewing.
 As significantly, such records can play a role in the analysis that anthropologists produce based on their fieldwork.
 Texts written can be supported by edited video, or anthropologists can tell convey their analysis through an ethnographic video film that is seen more or less independent from text.
-This course prepares students for the use of audiovisual means during their MA-fieldwork.
+This course prepares students for the use of audiovisual means during their fieldwork.
 How can making audiovisual recordings help you to answer your research question?
 How does making audiovisual recordings change the circumstances of fieldwork?
 How can audiovisual recordings made as a part of ethnographic research contribute to the communication of research findings?
 This course combines theory with practice, and places great emphasis on hands on training, to develop skills regarding the recording of images and sound.

-- Helping the MSc student to systematically formulate the questions that are central to their MA research, positioned in relation to relevant academic debates.
+- Helping the MSc student to systematically formulate the questions that are central to their research, positioned in relation to relevant academic debates.

 - Providing practical preparations for the complexities of fieldwork, given the operationalization of research questions.